Four Dwellings Primary Academy

-Four Dwellings Primary Academy is a 2 form-entry primary school, in the heart of Quinton, Birmingham with 454 pupils on roll.
+Four Dwellings Primary Academy is a 2 form-entry primary school, in the heart of Quinton, Birmingham with over 400 pupils on roll.
 Pupils from 3yrs to 11yrs come here to learn, explore, investigate, discover, build aspirations, question and to solve problems through an engaging and challenging curriculum and school life.

 Working with the community

 We are committed to working in partnership with our parents and carers and our wider community.
 We work in school and with our parents to always have the best interests of our children at our heart.
 We work to maintain an open and respectful dialogue with our parents, carers and other partners in order to benefit the children.

 We also work to develop the 'school within the community' and work with our partners in Academies Enterprise Trust cluster and other Local Authority partners and businesses to achieve our aims.

 Building trust, working together and keeping our vision for the school and our children is always at the forefront of our planning, discussions and decision making.
 We are here for our children; it is our responsibility to do our best for them, to care for their needs and to support our parents and carers in the enormous and exciting task of raising young people in an ever more complex and global society.
 We know we have a privileged place in that process and our promise to our parents, children and other stakeholders is that we will do our best for each child and use our resources wisely to achieve our goals.

 At Four Dwellings Primary Academy, we are committed to delivering a complete and cohesive curriculum which allows for opportunities to use and apply various skills and a variety of contexts thereby deepening and evolving pupil’s understanding over time.
 We believe that a primary curriculum should be broad and balanced, and should allow the pupils to experience a wide range of activities.